ciker/TeamTasks.DotNet/TeamTasks.Docs/Data Plan.md

 - **Id (int)**.
 The unique identifier
 - **Name (string)**.
 The name of the project status.
 This must be unique.

-The possible name values are "active", "inactive", and "complete".
+The possible name values are "active", "inactive","complete", and "dropped".

 ## TeamTask
 A TeamTask is a specific job that needs to be completed.
 A project may contain multiple TeamTasks.
 Also,